-There are a number of roughly 5'x5' concrete slabs scattered up the jeep trail.
+There are several roughly 5'x5' concrete slabs scattered up the jeep trail.
 (You can see them on MapDEX satellite view.)
-A mile in, by a trio of slabs, you can turn right up a wash as alternate approach to the 2nd overlook.
+A mile in, by a trio of slabs, you can turn right up a wash as an alternative approach to the 2nd overlook.
 If you continue up the jeep trail, it now becomes completely overgrown with grass, giving evidence that it has likely been a decade or more since anyone visited the 2nd overlook.
-At the T-intersection, left is down towards Vale School, right is towards the 2nd overlook, and right, followd by a quick left, is towards the horizontal mine.
+At the T-intersection, the left is down towards Vale School, the right is towards the 2nd overlook, and right, followed by a quick left, is towards the horizontal mine.
 First, go right.
 A few hundred yards down the trail is a vehicle gate.
 (Why, I have no idea, as there is no longer any vehicle access to the jeep trail.)
 There is no fence, so walk around the gate.
 Just beyond the gate is the 2nd overlook, with a rock grinder, generator / lightset for night mining, and even a kitchen sink!
-If you continue off the backside of the 2nd overlook, there is a trail that appears to safely descend an otherwise steep and slippery slope to Holy Canyon, above the first smaller wall, and below the second larger wall.
+If you continue off the backside of the 2nd overlook, there is a trail that appears to safely descend an otherwise steep and slippery slope to Holy Canyon, above the first smaller wall and below the second larger wall.

 Returning a second time to the main jeep trail, descend towards the Vale School ruins, which you will reach about 3.0 miles into your hike.
 Google gives no results for the old school, but it has obviously been 45+ years since it closed.
 (As evidenced by the graffiti.)

 Since there are houses directly across the creek from Vale School, you will want to return the way you came: 500 feet AEG back up to the jeep trail intersection, then a mile back down to Aravaipa Creek.